 Before planting, soak the pot in water (or soak the roots if it is bare root) and make sure the hole you have dug is large enough to accommodate the rootball comfortably.
 Add some bone meal to the planting hole, as this will break down through winter and feed the roots next spring,

-Firm the soil down around the tree or shrub (or compost if it is in a garden planter) and water generously, even if rain is forecast.
+Firm the soil down around the tree or shrub (or compost if it is in a pot) and water generously, even if rain is forecast.

 Top tip: If you have heavy soil prone to waterlogging, create a shallow mound of soil and grit and plant your tree on that, adding lots of well-rotted compost or manure matter to improve fertility and boost drainage.